lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

 extension MUST contain at least one of the following values: digitalSignature or nonRepudiation.
 However, it MUST NOT contain other values.

-Note that for certificates that indicate `id-alg-hss-lms-hashsig` the above definitions are more restrictive than the requirement defined in {{Section 4 of -rfc8708bis}}.

 # Signature Algorithms

 This section identifies OIDs for signing using HSS, XMSS, and XMSS^MT.
 When